intGus/rp2040-keyboard-manager/README.md

 ## Usage

-1. **Load Configuration**:
+1. **Load Configuration and Connect to the Board**:
-   - Click the **Load Config File** button to open a JSON file on the circuitpython board [(repository for the board)](https://github.com/intGus/rp2040-keyboard) containing pin mappings and LED intensities.
-The app parses this data to initialize the UI with current values.
+   - Click the **Load Config File** button to open the `keyboard_config.json` file located in the root directory of the CircuitPython board.
+The board should appear as "CircuitPython" in your file explorer.
+   - After selecting the configuration file, the app will establish a serial connection with the board, which should appear as "Pico W" or "CircuitPython" in the list of available devices.
+This connection initializes the UI with the current values for pin mappings and LED intensities.
+   - Refer to the [repository for the board](https://github.com/intGus/rp2040-keyboard) for more details on configuration options and setup requirements.

 2. **Edit Keycodes and Intensities**:
    - **Keycodes**: Click on a pin to edit its keycodes.
 You can toggle between array mode (multiple keycodes) and string mode for each pin using the checkbox.
    - **String Mode**: Switch to string mode to enter a custom string, and click the checkbox again to return to keycode array mode.
    - **LED Intensities**: Adjust LED intensities using sliders.

-3. **Save Configuration**:
-   - Click **Save** to write changes back to the JSON file.
-This also sends a reset signal to the connected device via serial communication.

-4. **Reset Device**:
+3. **Reset Device**:
-   - Use the **Reset Board** button to send a reset command to the serial device manually.
+   - Use the **Reset Board** button to to write changes back to the JSON file and send a reset command to the serial device.
+Click "Save Changes" if prompted.

 ## File Structure